Osezno-byte/AI-Ready-Homelab/README.md

 5. **Evidence → STATUS.md**
    Before/after metrics and logs are recorded.
    A verification window ensures stability before the change is considered "complete."

 ---

+## Why It Works

+Homelabs become unreliable not because people are careless, but because nothing enforces rhythm, documentation, or safe change.

+This framework gives your homelab the same guardrails that keep real infrastructure sane.

+---